Peter Lamborn Wilson: Reception and influence

 Wilson took an interest in the subculture of zines flourishing in Manhattan in the early 1980s, zines being tiny hand-made photocopied magazines published in small quantities concerning whatever the publishers found compelling.
 "He began writing essays, communiqués as he liked to call them, under the pen name Hakim Bey, which he mailed to friends and publishers of the 'zines' he liked. ...
 His mailouts were immediately popular, and regarded as copyright-free syndicated columns ready for anyone to paste into their photocopied 'zines'..."

 His Temporary Autonomous Zones work has been referenced in comparison to the "free party" or teknival scene of the rave subculture.
 Wilson was supportive of the rave connection, while remarking in an interview, "The ravers were among my biggest readers ...
 I wish they would rethink all this techno stuff — they didn't get that part of my writing."

 According to Gavin Grindon, in the 1990s, the British group Reclaim the Streets was heavily influenced by the ideas put forward in Hakim Bey's The Temporary Autonomous Zone.
 Their adoption of the carnivalesque into their form of protest evolved eventually into the first "global street party" held in cities across the world on May 16, 1998, the day of a G8 summit meeting in Birmingham.
 These "parties", explained Grindon, in turn developed into the Carnivals Against Capitalism, in London on June 18, 1999, organized by Reclaim the Streets in coordination with worldwide antiglobalization protests called by the international network Peoples' Global Action during the 25th G8 summit meeting in Cologne, Germany.

+Wilson's work has also been discussed in academic studies of post-anarchism, cyberculture, and radical cultural politics.
+Simon Sellars examined Bey's influence and the later afterlives of the TAZ concept in the Journal for the Study of Radicalism.
+Leonard Williams described Wilson's ontological anarchism as a significant strand of post-anarchist thought.
+John Armitage, by contrast, criticized Bey's politics of cyberculture in Angelaki, arguing that his celebration of temporary autonomy remained politically limited.

+Controversy over writings on sexuality

 Some writers have been troubled by what they took to be Bey's endorsement of adults having sex with children, which included writing for NAMBLA's newsletter.
 Michael Muhammad Knight, a novelist and former friend of Wilson, stated that "writing for NAMBLA amounts to activism in real life.
 As Hakim Bey, Peter creates a child molester's liberation theology and then publishes it for an audience of potential offenders."
 In a compilation of memorial tributes in The Brooklyn Rail published a few months after Wilson's death, many writers defended Wilson and rejected the accusation of pedophilia.
-Kalan Sherrard wrote that after "meeting tons of young people who grew up with him it became totally evident he had never hurt anyone / and people were just freaked out by his writing".
+This article also explains Wilson expressed regret about his writings on the topic, and notes the subject was openly discussed in certain gay rights and activist circles of the 1970s.
+Kalan Sherrard wrote after "meeting tons of young people who grew up with him it became totally evident he had never hurt anyone / and people were just freaked out by his writing".